inrialearninglab/ai4t/docs/1-Mooc/module-2-what-is-meant-by-ai/2-1-how-to-define-ai/2-1-1v-who-is-afraid-of-ai.en.md

 ---
-title: 2.1.1 Video Who Is Afraid of AI?
+title: "2.1.1 Video: Who Is Afraid of AI?"
 description: Introduction of video Who is afraid of AI?
 type: video
 ---